 I get asked a lot of questions about brush lettering, the supplies I use, and tips to get started.
 I wanted to make a one stop shop resource for all of you.
 If there’s anything you would like to see added to this page- hit me up with requests!

 This is a collection of my answers to all those FAQs on lettering supplies.
 It’s LONG you guys.
 But it’s so full of good information on the tools I use and love (and ones I’ve heard great things about).
 This means markers, inks, brushes, watercolor, paper, and other misc tools.
-This page has all the info but you can download a hot sheet with just the names and links to keep on hand RIGHT HERE.

 You can jump to these sections by clicking the links below: